 Take it an incremental step further: Visit www.viacharacter.org to have your entire family take the Character Strengths quiz.
 It’s free and you’ll get your results immediately.
 There are 24 identified strengths by the VIA Institute and learning your top 5 are a wonderful way to grow and become a better version of yourself.
 An even better exercise is to post every family member’s top 5 strengths where everyone can see them and practice ‘strengths spotting’.
 It’s a fun exercise and you’ll find the strengths of each person in your family to start to become so evident, and you’ll notice in your own life where you utilize your strengths the most!

 Even implementing 1 of these daily mindfulness exercises will create a shift in your household.
 Try setting each one as an intention for one month.
 The habits you create will be noticeable and everyone in your home will thank you for it!

 Mornings and nights at home can be enriching, calm, and relaxing.
+You may also enjoy this mindful parenting checklist.
 Perhaps, there may even be some time at the end of the day for you to practice some self care for just YOU.

-I hope you enjoyed Rachael Todd’s daily mindfulness exercises and that they work to bring your family some morning time peace.
-You can follow @RKTconsulting on Twitter and Instagram for more of her tips.
+I hope you enjoyed Rachael Todd’s daily mindfulness exercises and that they work to bring your family some morning time peace and happiness in your family life.
 Which of these daily mindfulness exercises is your favorite?